r-apostol-9618/Mars_Rover_SocialNetwork/README.md

-# Social Network for Mars Rovers
+# Social Network for Mars Rovers :rocket:

 A sample project created with Nasa API (by Chris Cerami) that shows photos taken on Mars by the rovers: Curiosity, Opportunity and Spirit